Fiserv/Commerce-Hub/docs/FAQs-Glossary/Glossary.md

 <!-- theme: warning -->
 >
->🚧
->Settlement time is based on processing network, contact your account manager for more details.
+>>Settlement time is based on processing network, contact your account manager for more details.

 ## Security Code